biologysvsu/Student-Led-Tutorial-1/Actual Tutorial.md

 gunzip Homo_sapiens.GRCh38.dna.alt.fa.gz
 ```
    - Following this link (https://ftp.ensembl.org/pub/release-110/fasta/homo_sapiens/dna/) will show other refrence genomes that can be used.
-   - Also download two sequencing reads.
-These can be searched for through https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE186573 It shows publically avalable wgs-sew datasets from GEO.
+   - Also need to download two sequencing reads.
+These can be searched for through https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE186573
+   - It shows publically avalable wgs-sew datasets from GEO.
+You can chose your own, but we provided examples here for your conveinence.

 If you were to chose your own:
 - Scroll down from the link page and hit 'SRA run selector'